-- -Alint Enable or disable optional checks; see Section 26.6. - -AsuggestPureMethods Suggest methods that could be marked @SideEffectFree, @Deterministic, or @Pure: see Section 25.4.5. - -AresolveReflection Determine the target of reflective calls, and perform more precise type-checking based no that information; see Section 21. -AresolveReflection=debug causes debugging information to be output. - -Ainfer Output suggested annotations for method signatures and fields.
-These annotations may reduce the number of type-checking errors when running type-checking in the future; see Section 28.3. - -AshowSuppressWarningKeys With each warning, show all possible keys to suppress that warning.
+- -Alint Enable or disable optional checks; see Section 26.6. - -AsuggestPureMethods Suggest methods that could be marked @SideEffectFree, @Deterministic, or @Pure; see Section 25.4.5. - -AresolveReflection Determine the target of reflective calls, and perform more precise type-checking based no that information; see Section 21. -AresolveReflection=debug causes debugging information to be output. - -Ainfer Output suggested annotations for method signatures and fields.
+These annotations may reduce the number of type-checking errors when running type-checking in the future; see Section 28.3. - -AshowSuppressWarningKeys With each warning, show all possible keys to suppress that warning. - -AwarnUnneededSuppressions Issue a warning if a @SuppressWarnings did not suppress a warning issued by the checker.
+These warnings are only issued if the @SuppressWarnings contains a key that would suppress any warning from this checker.